 Bachelor of Arts in Global Studies

-Offered only online, the Bachelor of Arts in Global Studies degree program provides a flexible integration of skills and competencies that prepares students for a variety of careers as well as graduate studies in international relations, development, education, social science, immigration, law and government and non-governmental sectors.
-In short, the program provides students with the ability to think locally and act globally.
+Offered only online, the Bachelor of Arts in Global Studies degree program provides a flexible integration of skills and competencies that prepares students for a variety of careers as well as graduate studies in international relations, development, education, social science, immigration, law, and government and non-governmental sectors.
+In short, the global studies online program provides students with the ability to think locally and act globally.

 The global environment in which economics, culture, and technology converge is diverse, changing, complex and interdependent.
 By combining course work from multiple disciplines, this program provides a framework to understand and effectively negotiate global realities, whether they are economic, political, cultural, or ecological.
 The program encourages students to apply cultural understanding and explore and develop potential markets for their ideas and talent.
 Students in this program learn to use global communications and information technologies to conduct and present research.
 Global Studies majors become knowledgeable in the cultures and practices of the world’s communities.
 Graduates understand the roles that ecology, gender, race, class, religion, and ethnicity play in cultural environments and apply their understanding to everyday interactions among diverse cultures.
 Graduates also produce a portfolio that enables them to integrate the skills they have acquired and apply them in a culminating project to the solution of a real world problem.
 This portfolio, which graduates post on a website of their own design, includes course projects and the full-length culminating project.